 Makes 1 loaf | 60 mins wo-to-go (Prep 10 mins.
 Baking 50 mins)

-It's almost time to go back to school so it time to 'revamp' the banana cake to make it more nutritious and delicious.
+It's time to 'revamp' the banana cake to make it more nutritious and delicious.
 This recipe is a hand mixed 'one bowl wonder' and you don’t need to get your scales out - just a measuring cup and teaspoon.
 It does not get much simpler than that!
-It’s even more fabulous because you can substitute the core ingredients based on what you have on hand, what †˜taste’* your like and the sort of nutrition** you are after.
-You can make a loaf, †˜slice’ or muffin style.
-Leave it plain or †˜top it’ pre or post baking.
+It’s even more fabulous because you can substitute the core ingredients based on what you have on hand, what taste’s you like and the sort of nutrition you are after.
+You can make a loaf, slice or muffin style.
+Leave it plain or top it pre or post baking.

 Why will your body love it.....

 Banana is the best fruit source of vitamin B6 (one small banana provides around a quarter of your daily needs) B6 helps with the production of neurotransmitters - think brain food for kids.
 It also contains other B group vitamins folate, niacin, riboflavin and pantothenic acid.
 More info.
 By using spelt and buckwheat I have kept the gluten levels down & enriched the base without making it taste too bitter.
 Spelt (more info) is an ancient wheat grain but it does not seem to cause sensitivities in most people who are intolerant of wheat (get professional advice tho) & buckwheat is not wheat but comes from the rhubarb family - I am a big believer in nourishing your body with lots of nutrient dense foods and always presenting new foods & tastes to kids.
 I used the unrefined Panela sugar, wholemeal flours + cinnamon to help regulate blood sugar levels.

 You will need:

 - ½ cup melted butter, coconut or a light healthy oil

 - 2 eggs ½ cup milk (cow or other)